felipegutierrez/bidding-system-java/README.md

 ### 2.4 Run the test

 To run the test, execute the shell script `run-test.sh`.
 The script expects your application to listen on `localhost:8080`.
-It will issue a number of bid requests to your application and verify the responses to these requests.
+It will issue a number of bidRequest requests to your application and verify the responses to these requests.
 If your application doesn't respond correctly, it will print out a diff between the expected and the actual results.